ironcore-dev/metal-operator/docs/concepts/servers.md

    - the `ServerClaim` reconciler takes over again and re-applies the boot configuration and power state as before.

-   Removing the `metal.ironcore.dev/operation` annotation is **not** the resume signal: that annotation was already consumed during parking.
-Resume is driven by the requestor removing the internal `parked` annotation.
+   An unpark request on a server that is not parked is a no-op: the request annotation is consumed and nothing else happens.

 ### Admission control